ragulpr/wtte-rnn/README.md

 ![example WTTE-RNN architecture](fig_rnn_weibull.png)

-Hopefully there'll be lot's of extensions.
-We train the algos with a special log-loss that can work with censored data too.

-In essence, we want to assign high probability at the *next* event or low probability where there *wasn't* any events (censored data):
+The next step is to train the algo of choice with a special log-loss that can work with censored data.
+The intuition behind it is that we want to assign high probability at the *next* event or low probability where there *wasn't* any events (censored data):

 ![WTTE-RNN prediction over a timeline](solution_beta_2.gif)